 If you are new to permanent makeup (PMU) or transitioning from a digital PMU machine you will have noticed that, although the sizes and configurations of standard tattoo needles and needle cartridges are endless, they are also very confusing.
 It is difficult to understand needle codes to know where to start and what to purchase.
-In contrast, because digital PMU needles are typically used with only one brand of machine and have limited selections, they don’t take much thought.
+In contrast, because digital PMU needles are typically used with only one brand of machine and have limited selections, they are easier to understand.

 Standard needles and needle cartridges have a couple of obvious advantages.
 They are generally much less expensive than those made for digital devices and there are a variety of brands to choose from.
 The endless sizes and configurations will add many new possibilities for your art, but the first step is understanding needle language and how to read needle codes.
 We will use very typical examples of 0803RL, 1207RS and 0609RM to explain the numbers and letters on needle codes.